Alder Home Security Review

 Once we set up the system, we controlled it using the tablet-like control panel whenever we were home and using the Alder app while we were away.
 We liked that the panel had a touchscreen interface with large buttons, as it made it easy for our clunky fingers to control the system.
 The interface wasn’t complicated at all, either, which we appreciated whenever we were running late for work.
 The control panel was always ready to arm with just one touch.

-Although we didn’t have any real emergencies while testing Alder, fortunately, we accidentally set off the alarm a couple of times, and the emergency response was straightforward.
-The central station called our registered phone number to check on us directly as well as speaking to us through the control panel itself.
+Although we didn’t have any real emergencies while testing Alder, fortunately, we accidentally set off the alarm a couple of times.
+The emergency response was straightforward; the central station called our registered phone number to check on us directly as well as speaking to us through the control panel itself.
 We talked to the agents through the panel and explained how we forgot to disarm the system after entering.
 They were understanding and waived the alarm after verifying our identities.

 The Alder Components We Tested

 Now let’s talk about the individual components we received.
 We purchased a base system, which was free with a three-year monitoring agreement, as well as equipment upgrades to test out Alder’s cameras and other components.
 The equipment upgrades cost us about $400, but the sales rep was reluctant to share the breakdown of their price list.

 Touchscreen Control Panel